sulav7/taipy/README.md

 &nbsp;

 <h4 align="left">
-Taipy is a Two-in-One Tool for UI Generation and Scenario & Data Management
+Taipy is a two-in-one tool for UI generation and scenario and data management.
 </h4>

 <br />